dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 ### Combinations and patterns
 #### Intersection
 RDFS inference rules are few and rather simple.
-More specific patterns can be otained by combining basic RDFS features.
-One such cases is set intersection.
+More specific patterns can be obtained by combining basic RDFS features.
+One such case is set intersection.
 If we intend to draw the inference that if a resource `x` is an instance of class `C`, then it should also be an instance of classes `A` and `B`, expressing the formal relationship `C` &#8838; `A` &#8745; `B`.
 Such an inference can be obtained by making `C` a subclass of `A` and `B`:
 ````
 :C rdfs:subClassOf :A .
 :C rdfs:subClassOf :B .